-The Connect Gwinnett: Transit Plan process is approximately a 12-month process that begins with understanding the current state of transit in Gwinnett.
-It also includes studying factors that create a robust transit system, such as where people live, work, and play; how they normally move around; and what types of personal and household characteristics might influence people’s decisions to take transit.
-This phase is the Existing Conditions phase, which will help set the stage for the planning process.
+The Connect Gwinnett: Transit Plan process was an approximately 15-month process that began with understanding the current state of transit in Gwinnett.
+It also included studying factors that create a robust transit system, such as where people live, work, and play; how they normally move around; and what types of personal and household characteristics might influence people’s decisions to take transit.
+This phase is known as the Existing Conditions phase, which helped set the stage for the planning process.

-The next phase, Needs Assessment, will help the planning team identify alternatives or various scenarios for GCT’s future.
-These alternatives will be designed in response to identified current and future needs, and the various improvements that make up the alternatives will be categorized into short-, medium-, and long-term priorities.
+The next phase, Needs Assessment, helped the planning team identify alternatives or various scenarios for GCT’s future.
+These alternatives were designed in response to identified current and future needs, and the various improvements that make up the alternatives were categorized into short-, medium-, and long-term priorities.

-Once a series of alternatives has been developed and analyzed, the planning team will evaluate them along with possible funding scenarios.
-With input from the community, the planning team will compare alternatives and funding opportunities and will develop a prioritized set of improvements.
-The final step will be to create a plan to help GCT with implementation of the Connect Gwinnett recommendations.
+Once a series of alternatives was developed and analyzed, the planning team evaluated them along with possible funding scenarios.
+With input from the community, the planning team compared alternatives and funding opportunities and developed a prioritized set of improvements.
+The final step was creating a plan to help GCT with implementation of the Connect Gwinnett recommendations.